nmonnet/Disentangling-cyber-risk-premia/README.md

-\textbf{similitude_matrix} 				: MITRES matrix auto cosine similitude matrix.
+similitude_matrix				: MITRES matrix auto cosine similitude matrix.
 Used in clustering program to avoid loosing deterministic randomness by calling useful_function.py

 super_tactics_clustering.ipynb 			: contain clustering method to find relevant group of "super tactic". (self sufficient, meaning it does not need outside .py file to function)